DanialArab/Pandas/README.md

 Yes, unlike the index in a Python string, list, or tuple which are unique, as are the keys in a Python dictionary, the series index can have repeated values—not just integers, but also strings (as in this example) and even other data structures, such as times and dates (as we’ll see in chapter 9).
 Normally, when we retrieve a value from a series via loc, we expect to get a single value back.
 But if the index is repeated, then we will get back multiple values.
 And in pandas, multiple values will be returned as a series.

-**note**:
+**notes**:

-This means that when you retrieve s.loc[i], for a given index value, you can’t know in advance whether you will get a single, scalar value (if the index occurs only once) or a series (if the index occurs multiple times).
++ This means that when you retrieve s.loc[i], for a given index value, you can’t know in advance whether you will get a single, scalar value (if the index occurs only once) or a series (if the index occurs multiple times).
 This is another case in which you need to know your data, to know what type of value you’ll get back.

-from chatGPT:

-In pandas, the diff() function can be used to calculate the difference between consecutive elements in a Series.
++ In pandas, the diff() function can be used to calculate the difference between consecutive elements in a Series.
 This function can also take an optional argument, periods, which specifies the number of periods to shift for the differences to be taken.
 By default, periods is set to 1.

 <a name="15"></a>
-###  FANCY INDEXING
+###  Fancy indexing

 We’ve seen that I can retrieve the item at index 2 with s.loc[2], or the item at index 4 with s.loc[4].
 But I can actually retrieve both of them at the same time with what’s known as "fancy indexing" **—passing a list, series, or similar iterable inside of the square brackets**.
 For example: